 Please note that after the retention period mentioned in this section of this Notice or if the legal basis for processing has ceased, we have the right to retain the documents and materials containing the Personal Data in its backup systems, from which the Personal Data will be deleted in the end of the backup retention cycle.
 We ensure that during the backup period and after the retention period or ceasing of the legal basis, applicable safeguards are in place, the Personal Data is put beyond use in the backup systems and the Personal Data are subsequently deleted as soon as possible, i.e. on our next deletion/destruction cycle.

 We primarily store and process Personal Data within the European Union.
-Nevertheless, it may at times be necessary that your Personal Data is transferred to and stored at a destination outside the European Union, for example, legal services data will be transferred to Belarus, if the Client’s assignment requires legal advice of the Belarus lawyers.
+Nevertheless, it may at times be necessary that your Personal Data is transferred to and stored at a destination outside the European Union, if the Client’s assignment requires legal advice of non-EU lawyers.
 It may also be processed by data processors operating outside the EU.

 We will take all necessary precautions to ensure that your Personal Data is treated securely and in accordance with the applicable Data Protection Laws.
 For example, we may transfer your Personal Data based on: